DIY WordPress website maintenance guide, anyone?

 1.)
 Make a backup of your site every time, without fail

 Before you change anything (literally anything) on your website back. that. shit. up.
+Before you even think about DIY WordPress website maintenance, make sure you understand how to create and restore backups of your site.

 The absolute last situation you need is to make a change that breaks your site and then you’re stuck with no clean backup and a blank, white screen staring back at you.
 You do not need that experience in your life, believe me (been there.)